bredele/attr-brick/Readme.md

 ...
 ```

-First parameter is the attribute's name and second if the model attribute.
+First parameter is the attribute's name and second is the model attribute.

 ```html
 <p data-bind="innerHTML,description"></p>